 The CJA, 18 U.S.C. § 3006A, does not provide for the appointment of counsel in non-criminal cases.
 Thus, even though a party in a civil appeal may be granted leave to proceed in forma pauperis, counsel will not ordinarily be provided by the Court.
 The appellant may file a motion for the appointment of counsel.
-If the Court grants the motion, it may refer the appellant to a legal aid organization, or a law school clinical program, or it may appoint a private attorney who has indicated a willingness to serve without compensation in non-criminal cases.
+If the Court grants the motion or elects to appoint amicus curiae in lieu of counsel, it may select a member of a legal aid organization or a law school clinical program, or it may appoint an attorney who has indicated a willingness to serve without compensation in non-criminal cases.
+The decision whether to appoint counsel or an amicus in a civil case is usually made by the special panel, and the Court will appoint a private attorney or amicus only when a panel determines it is in the interest of the Court.

-In civil cases the appointment of counsel is made by the panel granting the motion.
 Counsel who wish to be considered for appointment in civil cases should write to the Clerk, providing information about their background and experience, and listing any cases they have previously handled in this Court.
-Counsel appointed in civil appeals serve without compensation.
+Counsel and amici appointed in civil appeals serve without compensation.
 Counsel are encouraged to volunteer their services for civil matters.